Lord-Zer0/Gambit/README.md

   * During a turn, only the pieces of that type can be moved.
   * Game must end when a king piece is taken.
 Other player then wins.
 * Each piece will be tagged with type, as a child of white or black pieces.
-  * Movement is only allowed during that player’s turn and while
+  * Movement is only allowed during that player’s turn
   * If a piece moves onto an enemy it will destroy it for the remainder of the round
   * Castling should be enabled under the proper rules
 * When a piece is selected it will show where it can move